Exercises & more to support your Liver energy this Spring season!

 - The skins of organic citrus fruit provide vitamins and minerals as well as phytonutrients that may has been shown to reduce inflammation.

 - Leafy green vegetables provide calcium and magnesium needed for strong bone and muscle health.

 - Bitter greens (such as spinach and dandelion leaf) have been shown to help the liver increase its bile flow and flush out toxins.

 - The Liver uses green vegetables to help support its job of natural detoxification!

-How else can you support your liver energy during the spring season!
+How can you support your liver energy during the spring season!

 Cindy is a registered acupuncturist, certified Pilates instructor, holistic nutritionist and a foodie.
 She works with her patients to support their whole body health, emphasizing self care, living a positive life and nourishing the body and mind.
 Cindy is the owner/creator of My Fit Over 50, a website dedicated to health of women through menopause.